ssali01/DemoQA-API-Test/ReadMe.md

    - Cucumber-java
    - Cucumber-junit
    - Object Mapper (Jackson, GSON)
+   - Reporting plugin (plugin added in CukesRunner) for report
    - (Selenium, Boni-Garcia) NO NEED
 * Which plugin we need to run from terminal?
     - Maven surefire  plug-in